United Kingdom

 The UK became the first industrialised country and was the world's foremost power for the majority of the 19th and early 20th centuries, particularly during the Pax Britannica between 1815 and 1914.
 The British Empire was the leading economic power for most of the 19th century, a position supported by its agricultural prosperity, its role as a dominant trading nation, a massive industrial capacity, significant technological achievements, and the rise of 19th-century London as the world's principal financial centre.
-At its height in the 1920s, the empire encompassed almost a quarter of the world's landmass and population, and was the largest empire in history.
+At its height in the 1920s, the empire encompassed around a quarter of the world's landmass and population, and was the largest in history.
 However, its involvement in the First World War and in the Second World War damaged Britain's economic power, and a global wave of decolonisation led to the independence of most British colonies.

 The UK is a constitutional monarchy and parliamentary democracy (Note: The United Kingdom does not have a codified constitution but an unwritten one formed of Acts of Parliament, court judgments, traditions, and conventions.) with three distinct jurisdictions: England and Wales, Scotland, and Northern Ireland.
 Scotland, Wales and Northern Ireland have their own governments and parliaments which control various devolved matters.
 A developed country with an advanced economy, the UK ranks amongst the largest economies by nominal GDP and is one of the world's largest exporters and importers.
 As a nuclear state with one of the highest defence budgets, the UK maintains one of the strongest militaries in Europe.
-Its soft power influence can be observed in the legal and political systems of many of its former colonies, and British culture remains globally influential, particularly in language, literature, music and sport.
-A great power, the UK is part of numerous international organisations and forums.
+British culture is globally influential, notably in the Anglosphere and the Commonwealth; its soft power influence is observable in the legal and political systems of many former colonies, and in its exports of language, literature, theatre, cinema, music, media, art and sport.
+A great power, the UK is part of numerous international organisations.